 - 1 or 2 cloves for an authentic ketchup flavour

-- 2 tbsp vinegar I used apple cider vinegar
+- 2 tablespoon white vinegar I used apple cider vinegar

-- 2 tbsp tomato paste check it is sugar free
+- 2 tablespoon tomato paste check it is sugar free

 - add more extra virgin olive oil during cooking